suhail3535/React_Interview_practice_withtailwind_css/AllImportantInterviewQuestions/InterviewQuestionTheory/Html&css.md

 06/29 88 8976 697
 <==========HR important ========>
 Why do you want to join us?
-"I am excited about the opportunity to join Quintype technology due to its impressive track record in transforming the digital publishing landscape with innovative solutions.
+"I am excited about the opportunity to join Quintype technologies pvt ltd. due to its impressive track record in transforming the digital publishing landscape with innovative solutions.
-Quintype’s is a AI-powered platform enables publishers to create, distribute, and monetize their content efficiently.
+Quintype is a leading AI-powered digital newsroom growth platform that empowers publishers to create, distribute and monetise their content effecently.

 Quintype was founded in 2015, headquartered in Bengaluru, India, and has recently opened its UAE office to further its expansion across MENA.

 Quintype manages over 1Bn monthly pageviews for over 200+ publishers, including marquee brands like BQ Prime, The Quint, Fortune India, Karjalainen, and i-mediat.